Olowookere-Abidemi/Olowookere-Abidemi/README.md

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [My Profile](http://https://www.datascienceportfol.io/olowookereabidemi)
 * ✉️  You can contact me at [abidemikaothar@gmail.com](mailto:abidemikaothar@gmail.com)
-* 🧠  I'm learning SQL
+* 🧠  Currently learning about Data Analytics
 * 🤝  I'm open to collaborating on data analysis projects